-Significantly, as of the date of this filing, CREW has yet to receive a single document in response to its requests, and FFRF has received only one document HUD provided a month before notifying the parties of its plan to use its automated e-discovery system.
-Thus, the status of plaintiffs' requests stands in stark contrast to those in the cases on which HUD relies for its mootness claim.
+The status of plaintiffs' requests stands in stark contrast to those in the cases on which HUD relies for its mootness claim.
 In Hall v.
 CIA, 437 F.3d 94 (D.C.
 Cir.
 2006), the case on which HUD principally relies (D's Mem.
-4-5), the court concluded the case was moot only after the agency had fully processed the request and released all the requested documents, stating that release was the triggering event.
+5-6), the court concluded the case was moot only after the agency had fully processed the request and released all the requested documents, stating that document release - not the granting of a fee waiver - was the triggering event.
 Id. at 98 ("Because the fee waiver claims are moot due to the CIA's release of documents . . .") (emphasis added).
 Similarly, in Houser v.
 Church, 271 F. Supp.
 3d 197 (D.D.C.
-2017) (cited in D's Mem.at 5), the court dismissed as moot the denial of the plaintiff's fee waiver only after the agency had fully processed the request and released to the plaintiff all responsive records at no cost.
+2017) (cited in D's Mem. at 5), the court dismissed as moot the denial of the plaintiff's fee waiver only after the agency had fully processed the request and released to the plaintiff all responsive records at no cost.
 Id. at 204.

 In both cases, contrary to HUD's characterization, the fee waiver claims were made moot by the agencies' actual release of the requested documents, not merely their stated intention to do so or, as HUD would have it, their "decision to release documents without payment."
 D's Mem.
 5 (emphasis added).
 This is not simply a matter of semantics.
-Until plaintiffs have obtained all their requested documents, this Court cannot conclude with confidence that plaintiffs' complaint no longer presents a live controversy.
+Until plaintiffs have obtained all their requested documents, this Court cannot conclude that plaintiffs' complaint no longer presents a live controversy.

 Moreover, the wording of HUD's "decision" illustrates just how uncertain the outcome here is.
-HUD has claimed it no longer needs to consider the fee issue because it will be employing "HUD's automated e-discovery system[.]"
-D's Mem., Exhibits 1-4 (Dkt.
-13-3, 13-4, 13-5, 13-6).
+HUD claimed it no longer needs to consider the fee issue because it will be employing "HUD's automated e-discovery system[.]"
+D's Mem., Exhibits 1-4, 20 (Dkt.
+23-3, 23-4, 23-5, 23-6, 23-22).
 But what HUD fails to say is precisely what this e-discovery tool is and what records systems it will search.
-All the requests at issue likely implicate paper records.
-FFRF seeks correspondence (Exhibits 5 and 6 to D's Mem.,

-Dkt.
-13-7, 13-8), a category that encompasses both electronic and paper records.
+All the requests at issue likely implicate paper as well as electronic records.
+FFRF seeks correspondence (Exhibit 6 to D's Mem., Dkt.
+23-8), a category that encompasses both electronic and paper records.
 Likewise, CREW seeks all communications between an enumerated list of individuals and Secretary Carson's wife and son, as well as all records reflecting meetings with these individuals, categories that as explicitly defined in CREW's request (Exhibit 11 to D's Mem, Dkt.
-13-13) include paper records.
+23-13) include paper records.
 CREW also seeks all records concerning the authorization of Secretary Carson's use of non-commercial aircraft (Exhibit 12 to D's Mem., Dkt.
-13-14).
-Yet HUD has offered no evidence that the e-discovery system it intends to use will locate all potentially responsive records for the four requests at issue.
+23-14).
+And CREW's most recent request seeks, inter alia, daily briefing books for Secretary Carson (Exhibit 17 to D's Mem., Dkt.
+23-19.
+Yet HUD has offered no evidence that the e-discovery system it intends to use will locate all potentially responsive records for those five requests.
+Nor has HUD indicated whether any fee waiver encompasses a search for and production of paper records through methods other than its e-discovery system.